SV Nieuw Utrecht: History

-FC Chabab was known for being a team mostly composed by players from the Moroccan community of Amsterdam.
-It was founded in 1983 by Moroccan immigrant guest workers and, after spending several years in the lower ranks of Dutch amateur football, was promoted to Topklasse in 2012 as playoff winners, under the guidance of former Moroccan international Alami Ahannach.
-It spent two seasons in the third Dutch tier before being relegated back to Hoofdklasse in 2013–14.
+FC Chabab began in 1974 among Moroccan immigrant workers in Amsterdam, and was officially founded in 1983.
+It was long known for being a team mostly composed by players from the Moroccan community of the city.
+After spending several years in the lower ranks of Dutch amateur football, it was promoted to the Topklasse in 2012 as playoff winners, under the guidance of former Moroccan international Alami Ahannach.
+It spent two seasons in the Dutch third tier before being relegated back to the Hoofdklasse after the 2013–14 season.
+While active in Amsterdam, its stadium was Sportpark Riekerhaven, which was deemed unsuitable.
+Therefore, after one season in the Hoofdklasse, Chabad merged into SV Nieuw Utrecht in 2015.